A NEW LOOK IN LINOCUTS:

 by Warren Criswell

-These prints are some of the results of my latest experiments with linoleum.
-Although they may resemble intaglio or some kind of intaglio-relief hybrid, they are true relief prints, printed in two colors (not three) from two linoleum blocks.
-The two most important things about them is (1) that I cut the designs with a needle and (2)that I printed the dark color first and the light color second.
+he two most important things about these prints are (1) that I cut the designs with a drypoint needle and (2) that I printed the dark color first and the light color second.

 It was a simple and elegant time-saving trick: Print a solid black ground first, then cut your design with a gouge and print it over the black in white ink--or some other color, as long as it's pale and opaque.
 The cut lines show through as black.
 Though these are called "reduction prints" in the literature, meaning that only one block was used, I don't believe they really are.
 In any case there would be no point in using the same block for both colors, since only one of them was cut.
 If two blocks were used, then it turns out that Picasso missed a good bet.